disafronov/python-logging-objects-with-schema/README.md

 should abort startup, or whether it should be logged and ignored.

 **Note**: In rare cases, system-level errors may be raised directly instead of being wrapped in `SchemaValidationError`.
+Specifically:

-Specifically, `OSError` (e.g., when the current working directory is inaccessible or deleted), `ValueError` (e.g., when path resolution fails due to invalid characters or malformed paths), and `RuntimeError` (e.g., when thread lock acquisition fails) are propagated as-is to indicate environmental issues rather than schema validation problems.
+- `OSError` when the current working directory is inaccessible or deleted (e.g., when `os.getcwd()` fails) is propagated as-is to indicate environmental issues.
+  However, `OSError` that occurs when reading the schema file (e.g., permission denied, I/O errors) is converted to `SchemaValidationError` and reported as a schema problem.
+- `ValueError` when path resolution fails due to invalid characters or malformed paths during schema file discovery is propagated as-is.
+- `RuntimeError` when thread lock acquisition fails is propagated as-is.

 Applications should handle these exceptions separately if they need to distinguish between schema validation failures and system-level errors.